yanfeit/yanfeit.github.io/_posts/2020/leetcode-practice/2020-02-06-leetcode-practice.md

 Here are some thoughts about how to solve the problem:
 1. It is always good to pay more attentions about the boundaries or **extreme cases**.
 First, If the array is empty, then the result should be False.
 Second, if the length of the array is 1, I am already sitting on the last index when the program starts.
 Therefore, the result is True.
 Third, if there is no 0 in the array, I can always step into the next element and the result should be True.
 2. From the problem's description, game is over if I have zero steps and I am not at the last step.
+I can loop from the first and update my remaining steps if the current location can provide more steps for me.

 Below is my answer which passes the test.